How to avoid your horse suffering from sunburn this summer - Horse & Hound

 “Photosensitisation can also occur when a horse has severe liver damage, most commonly caused by eating ragwort.
 When the liver isn’t functioning properly, it cannot process chlorophyll fully.
 This results in the presence of photosensitive phylloerythrin in the tissues.
 The prognosis for horses with this ‘secondary’ photosensitisation is poor, so any animal showing clinical signs of the condition should undergo thorough investigation of liver function by a vet,” she warns.

-This article was first published in the 9 June 2005 issue of Horse & Hound magazine
+This article was first published in 9 June 2005 issue of Horse & Hound magazine.